foucdeg/x-plane-map-api/README.md

-# X-Plane-Map API
+# Airspaces API

-This is a server-side port of the background process of [X-Plane-Map](https://xmap.fouc.net).
+This is a server-side port of the background process of [Airspaces](https://airspaces.app).